php-kafka/about/README.md

 ### Extensions
 #### arnaud-lb/php-rdkafka
-This is the oldest extension and its source can be found [here](https://github.com/arnaud-lb/php-rdkafka).
+This is a stable extension and its source can be found [here](https://github.com/arnaud-lb/php-rdkafka).
 Its goal is to stay as close as possible to the API of librdafka.
-It has a very large spectrum of support:
+It has a very large spectrum of support, and avoids breaking changes:
 - PHP5 - PHP8
 - librdkafka v0.11.6 - latest